-Dolly tells us that a nephew of hers had their dog recently taken by a coyote.
+Dolly told us that a nephew of hers had their dog taken by a coyote.
 Her nephew and her son then got together and researched what to do in case of an attack.
 They had warned Dolly that if she witnessed a coyote attacking a dog, to yell.
 So, that is just what she did!

 In addition to making loud noises, which intimidate coyotes, wildlife experts say you should also keep your dog on a leash.